 Ask me about how to support LGBTQ+ life at Brandeis, exploring gender identity and expression, exploring sexuality, family acceptance, ally resources for faculty and educators, ally resources for parents and guardians, intersectionality, racial justice, international experiences, first-generation experiences, social justice, and student activism.

-Julie is originally from California but went to college in Nebraska and graduated from Creighton University in 2019 with a degree in Philosophy and French.
-While in college she worked with students on campus, regularly on staff for dormitories and for the theatre department.
-She is also experienced in the non-profit sector, previously working to bridge disparity gaps in child populations with Voices for Children (NE) and currently serving as a social media strategist for Asian Women for Health (Boston).
+Originally from California, Julie decided to leave the Golden State to attend college in Nebraska.
+While pursuing a degree in Philosophy and French at Creighton University, Julie traveled to 22 different countries.
+During college she worked with students on campus, regularly on staff for dormitories and the theatre department.
+She is also experienced in the non-profit sector, previously working to bridge disparity gaps in child populations with Voices for Children (NE) and later serving as a social media strategist for Asian Women for Health (Boston).
 More recently she built her office admin and managerial skills working for biotech companies in Boston.
 In the gig economy, she also enjoys tutoring and sometimes collaborating with artists as a lyricist.